mkorkiak/Footprints_Kljun15_KM2001/README.md

 This program needs to be configured before running it, see the parameters and more detailed descriptions below.

-Kormann & Meixner (2001) gives larger footprints and is 6-7 times slower than Kljun et al. (2015) in this program.
+Kormann & Meixner (2001) gives larger footprints and is somewhat slower than Kljun et al. (2015) in this program.

 No fancy libraries needed.
 Check that Numpy and Pandas are installed.